khoih-prog/SmallProjects/README.md

 ## ISR-based Fire Smoke Alarm demonstrate how to use ESP8266TimerInterrupt, ESP32TimerInterrupt and TimerInterrupt Library

-This is just an example how to use convert the usage from normal `software timer` to `ISR-based timer`.
+These are examples how to use convert the usage from normal `software timer` to `ISR-based timer`.

 Why do we need this `Hardware Timer Interrupt`?